determined-ai/determined/docs/integrations/observability/_index.rst

 -  Navigate to `127.0.0.1:9000 <http://127.0.0.1:9000>`__.
 Sign in with the ƒusername ``admin`` and the password you set above.
 You should see the ``Determined API Server Monitoring`` dashboard.

+For more information on reported metrics and how to use them, please see [determined/tools/observability/readme](https://github.com/determined-ai/determined/blob/main/tools/observability/README.md)